5 accused in Nassau jail contraband probe

 Other seizures happened last fall.

-Authorities said Valerie Ritchwood, 38, of Roosevelt, tried as a jail visitor in November to bring in two balloons in to the East Meadow correctional facility that along with match heads and striker strips contained Suboxone strips, marijuana and synthetic marijuana — also known as K2.
+Authorities said Valerie Ritchwood, 38, of Roosevelt, tried as a jail visitor in November to bring two balloons into the East Meadow correctional facility that along with match heads and striker strips contained Suboxone strips, marijuana and synthetic marijuana — also known as K2.

-Ritchwood faces two promoting prison contraband charges, one a felony and one a misdemeanor, and is out on bail following her arraignment last year, according to prosecutors.
+Ritchwood faces two charges of promoting prison contraband, one a felony and one a misdemeanor, and is out on bail following her arraignment last year, according to prosecutors.

 In another November incident, authorities broke up another smuggling effort at the jail involving an attempt to bring three balloons of Suboxone, marijuana and matches into the facility, prosecutors said.

-An investigation showed Dominque Horne, 33, of Hempstead, and jail inmate Christopher Wright, 32, conspired to try to sneak in that contraband, according to authorities.
+An investigation showed Dominquet Horne, 33, of Hempstead, and jail inmate Christopher Wright, 32, conspired to try to sneak in that contraband, according to authorities.

 Horne faces a felony promoting prison contraband charge, according to prosecutors.
 Court records show she appeared in court last month for an arraignment and a judge conditionally released her to probation officials.